aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_benders-procedures-and-functions/gmp_benders_createmasterproblem.rst

     -  If the *GMP* contains integer variables then they all must be included in the set *Variables*.

-    -  The *feasibilityOnly* argument is discussed in more detail in Section 21.5.2 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    -  The *feasibilityOnly* argument is discussed in more detail in :ref:`sec:benders.feas.prob` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.

-    -  The *addConstraints* argument is discussed in more detail in Section 21.5.2 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    -  The *addConstraints* argument is discussed in more detail in :ref:`sec:benders.feas.prob` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.

 Example
 -------